 Parthalán Place is a new cultural landmark in Tallaght.
-But until recently, it wasn’t a place at all.
-It was a space people passed through, not one they stayed in.
-South Dublin County Council asked us to create a name, strategy and identity for the plaza linking the Civic Theatre, Rua Red and Tallaght Library.
-Our role was to give it meaning, presence and a clear sense of belonging.
+But until recently, it had no identity.
+It was a space people passed through, not somewhere they stayed.
+South Dublin County Council asked us to create a name, strategy and identity for the plaza connecting the Civic Theatre, Rua Red and Tallaght Library.
+Our role was to give it meaning, presence and a clear sense of belonging – transforming it into a destination people recognise and take pride in.

 We created